blocksds/sdk/docs/content/setup/extra_steps.md

 ## 3. Keeping multiple versions of BlocksDS

 You may keep multiple versions of this SDK in your PC.
-The location of the active SDK is stored in the environment variables `BLOCKSDS` and `BLOCKSDSEXT`, so all you need to do is to change their values and point to the version of the SDK you want to use.
+The location of the active SDK is expected to be in the environment variables `BLOCKSDS` and `BLOCKSDSEXT`, so all you need to do is to change their values and point to the version of the SDK you want to use.

-By default, the paths are assumed to be `/opt/blocksds/core/` and `/opt/blocksds/external/`.
-The first one is used for core BlocksDS libraries and tools, and it is managed by BlocksDS.
-The second one is left for users to freely install third party libraries and tools.
+`BLOCKSDS` is used for core BlocksDS libraries and tools, and it is managed by BlocksDS. `BLOCKSDSEXT` is left for users to freely install third party libraries and tools.

+If they aren't set the default makefiles assume that the paths are `/opt/blocksds/core/` and `/opt/blocksds/external/`.
+Other tools should assume imitate this behaviour.